 Where to Find Tambour Hooks and Supplies

 Tambour hooks can be difficult to find in your local needlework store, but Lacis carries a wide selection of specialty tambour hooks in varying sizes and materials.
-A quick search online will turn up a quite a few options as well.
+A quick search online will turn up quite a few options as well.

-Most tambour tools have a set screw which allows you to remove the needle to either replace it when needed or to change to another size of needle.
+Most tambour tools have a set screw that allows you to remove the needle to either replace it when needed or to change to another size.
 A selection of needle sizes typically comes with the tool, but often there are even more sizes available.

 Other tools have just one needle permanently attached.
-There are also tools that have a different type of hook system, similar to those used for rug hooking.
+Some tools have a different type of hook system, similar to those used for rug hooking.